-This section describes the methods of the TYPO3 CMS core that are related to the use of services.
+This section describes the methods of the TYPO3 Core that are related to the use of services.

 This extension management class contains three methods related to services: